peruvianidol/11ty-recipes/recipes/create-a-github-repository-for-your-eleventy-site.md

+---
-# Create a Github repository for your Eleventy site
+title: Create a Github repository for your Eleventy site
+---

 Using Github will allow us to version control our project and make things like deploying our site easier.